Tag Archives: Joe My God

 I almost posted this on Joe My God following my original post.

 Interesting side note.
-My brother who’s straight, liked the same type of music, Punk/New Wave and we both started going to this place in Hoboken called McSwells.
+My brother who’s straight, liked the same type of music, Punk/New Wave and we both started going to this place in Hoboken called Maxwells.
 Seeing great up and coming bands from all over the world for $5.00.
-At the time McSwells was listed as a Gay/Straight bar and it really was.
+At the time Maxwells was listed as a Gay/Straight bar and it really was.
 Rock geeks and gays and lesbians all there for the music.
 It was also known in Hoboken as ‘that fag bar’.
 Flash forward a few years later, my parents are on vacation.
-They meet some people from Hoboken and my mother mentions that two of her sons go to a club called McSwells.
+They meet some people from Hoboken and my mother mentions that two of her sons go to a club called Maxwells.
 The Hobokenites told her it was a fag bar.

 This was before I came out to my family.
 My mother was distressed but I think the concept of gay and straight people able to mingle was a new concept to her.
 The subject didn’t sit well with her and it was never spoken of again, though I did have my mother come to Hoboken to have brunch at McSwells but by that time I was out.
 I don’t know what she expected but I do know she enjoyed herself.